 A strong Spiritual Life is at the center of everything at Ionian Village.
-By starting and ending every day with services at our St. Iakovos Chapel, as well as our innovative and inclusive Orthodox Life program, Ionian Village puts its' main emphasis on bringing its' campers closer to Jesus Christ.A patron Saint is a Saint who is regarded as the intercessor and advocate in heaven of a nation, place, craft, activity, class, or person.
-At Ionian Village, there are several saints who are deeply connected and are special to the camp and its alumni.
+By starting and ending every day with services at our St. Iakovos Chapel, as well as our innovative and inclusive Orthodox Life program, Ionian Village focuses on bringing its campers closer to Jesus Christ.A patron Saint is a Saint who is regarded as the intercessor and advocate in heaven of a nation, place, craft, activity, class, or person.
+At Ionian Village, there are several saints who are deeply connected and special to the camp and its alumni.
 More on Saints in the Orthodox Church can be found at the Archdiocese Website.

 *We require a non-refundable $500 deposit in order to register for camp.

-This package is for campers that are traveling with the group at least one way or both ways of the international trip.
+All international travel must be booked with our agents.
 Most campers will travel to Greece on the start date of the program and will return to America on the last day of the program.
-In FULL PACKAGE, there is also an option for campers to extend their ticket longer than the 20 days of the program, either before or after.
+There is also an option for campers to extend their ticket longer than the 20 days of the program, either before or after.
 This MUST be done with the official travel agency of Ionian Village, Pro-Travel.
-Campers in the FULL PACKAGE traveling on the start and end date of the program will travel as a group with chaperones from Ionian Village.
-PLEASE NOTE: Campers who do not book their travel with our designated travel agent cannot be considered part of the travel group, and Ionian Village cannot accept responsibility for them while traveling.
-As such, booking outside of the group is not allowed.
-All international travel must be booked with our agents.
+Campers traveling on the start and end date of the program will travel as a group with chaperones from Ionian Village.
+Campers are not allowed to book their international travel on their own.

 Ionian Village offers two sessions, please make sure you are registering for the correct one.